dtzSiFive/firrtl-spec/spec.md

 `RWProbe`{.firrtl} references to ports are not allowed on public-facing modules.

-#### Static Reference Expressions

-Static references start with an identifier, optionally followed by sub-fields or sub-indices selection a particular sub-element.

-Export targets, probe expressions, and both arguments to `forward` statements must all be static references.

 #### Probes and Passive Types

 While `Probe`{.firrtl} inner types are passive, the type of the exported expression